TFP / TFCD Tips for Models & Photographers

 Most TFCD models will think you are unprofessional if you sound too humble.

 Unfortunately, this is the hard truth of life.
 They may even step over you or belittle your work.
 Be nice but there is a limit.
+Of course, there are some smart ones who will can make better judgement (about you).

 Being average looking or worse does not mean the girl will agree to do TFCD shoot with you.

 There may be certain period of time when you are just unlucky and cannot find any good model to work with.
 Even if you were to lower down your standard so that there will be a higher chance to set up a shoot, it does not mean the model you approach will definitely agree to work with you.
+You do not have to settle for a model who is below average, in the hope that she will give you zero problem.

 Most TFCD models who promise to get back to you after getting their schedule will not.

 If the model is so busy to even know her own schedule, she is likely to forget about you.
+Most of the models who have told me that they are only available the next fortnight or a month later will eventually end up MIA.

 Most TFCD models are already approached by other photographers.